ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 small and short.
 However, we can already see that there is something similar to what hydrodynamics suggests.
 Try having a look at the scattering function for the other shells.

-Clearly to see if we get something to hydrodynamics we will need both a larger system to be able to obtain results for small $q$ and longer trajectory to increase sampling and reduce the noise in our scattering function.
+Clearly to see if we get results similar to what hydrodynamics suggest we will need both a larger system to be able to obtain results for small $q$ and longer trajectory to increase sampling and reduce the noise in our scattering function.

 # Answers